Theory 1 - Minimum mean square error

 When the estimate

-In the presence of additional information, namely that event
+In the presence of additional information, for example that event

 The MSE estimate can also be conditioned on another variable, say